 Donna loves New Zealand with a passion and works with travelers to create trips that are tailored to their individual interests and preferences.
 In the 35 years she has been sending travelers to New Zealand, she has never replicated an itinerary.
 She has nurtured such close relationships with the country’s hoteliers that they treat her clients like family, offering extra attention, upgrades, and other perks.
 She arms all of her travelers with an annotated atlas before they embark on their trips—and marks their driving route to show precisely where to stop en route to, say, enjoy a gorgeous vista, try the country’s best fish-and-chips, taste artisanal cheeses, or get gasoline.
-In addition to Donna herself, a concierge and a golf concierge are on call to answer questions, troubleshoot, and provide everything you need to have a flawless trip.
+In addition to Donna and her daughter and business partner Kori, a concierge and a golf concierge are on call to answer questions, troubleshoot, and provide everything you need to have a flawless trip.
 Donna was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat

 Kauri Cliffs.
 Stunning coastal views, an indulgent spa, tree-house-like suites, and a top-class golf course.
 Those are some of the draws at Kauri Cliffs, where in my favorite room (Deluxe Suite 10), you’ll wake up to bird calls and look out to the golf course and South Cape Brett from a balcony nestled into the canopies of the Totara Forest.
 It’s super relaxing, with discreet and gentle service.
 Make sure you reserve a dinner or two in advance—they’re often booked up.